singingPear/testing/README.md

 # testing
 Exporing github
-add a new line
 This is a tale of Siren the black
-Nomi joined in with us 3 week later
+Nomi joined in with us when Siren is 9 weeks old